Fear, threats and bad food: life aboard a sanctions-hit Iranian ship

 The ship stopped off the Sri Lankan coast in early December to wait for Iranian soldiers to join it from another cargo ship.
 The soldiers were needed to give protection to the vessel before it ventured into the Arabian sea, where Somali pirates lurk to capture cargo ships and hold crews hostage.

-The ship waited for the soldiers 11.3 nautical miles off the port of Galle.
+The ship waited for the soldiers 11.3 nautical miles (21 km) off the port of Galle.

 “The notice said that the ship, which was mortgaged to a German bank, was arrested because of a default,” said Nalla.
 “It also said that the ship would be sold in two weeks if the payment wasn’t made,”